kdshah6593/the-sports-report-frontend/Notes.md

 11. Check that routing is properly configured

 12. Backend side, clean up controllers, delete any not used and then adjust the config/routes.rb file

+13. When user logins in, it should direct to them "/home"